tdurouchoux/dsview_vault/topics/Library/ReactPy.md

 type: Library
 ---

-A Python package for building user interfaces without JavaScript, similar to ReactJS.
+A Python package for building user interfaces without JavaScript, allowing developers to create interfaces using reusable components.